Sophie-Villerot/UrbanAtlas_Sentinel_Optimization/README.md

 - FUA delineation;
 - Sentinel-2A & B paths/tiles.

+### Steps

+#### Pre-processing

+- Extracting the FUAs delineation from https://land.copernicus.eu/en/map-viewer?dataset=70903c20fc2a4a90ad200bc95a7557d4
+- Extracting path tiles for Sentinel-2 and only keeping the intersection with the FUAs.

 ### Going further

 Could be taken into account:
 - For each Sentinel image, the cloud mask (i.e. removing all cloudy images or part of them, and interpolating or replacing them with overlapping images);
 - The number of pipelines available for the processing (i.e. how to break the all FUAs ensemble into smaller chunks while minimising the amount of tiles to reprocess).

-Instead of L2A images, level L3 images (nterpolated weekly/monthly) average could be used.
+Instead of L2A images, level L3 images (interpolated weekly/monthly) average could be used.

 ## Bibliography